 The Benefit Chart section of this Policy describes your copayment or coinsurance for the specialty prescription drug.
-An additional copayment or coinsurance will apply for a provider's services if you require that they administer a self-administered drug.
-For these purposes, "self-administered drugs" are drugs that do not meet the definition of "professionally administered drugs."
+An additional copayment or coinsurance will apply for a provider's services if you require that they administer a self-administered prescription drug.
+For these purposes, "self-administered prescription drugs" are prescription drugs that do not meet the definition of "professionally administered prescription drugs."

-Medica's Specialty Drug Program
+Medica's Specialty Prescription Drug Program

-Medica's Drug List is comprised of drugs that meet the medical needs of our members and have been selected based on their safety, effectiveness, uniqueness and cost.
-They have been approved by the Food and Drug Administration (FDA).
+The Drug List is comprised of prescription drugs that meet the medical needs of our members and have been selected based on their safety, effectiveness, uniqueness and cost.
+These prescription drugs have been approved by the FDA.
 A team of physicians and pharmacists meets regularly to review and update the Drug List.
-Specialty prescription drugs are displayed on Medica's Drug List as Tier 4.
+Specialty prescription drugs are displayed on the Drug List as Tier 5.
 The Benefit Chart section of this Policy describes your copayment or coinsurance for the specialty prescription drug.

-You and your doctor can use this list to select medications for your health care needs, while helping you maximize your prescription drug benefit.
-You will be notified in advance if there are any changes to Medica's Drug List that affect medications you are receiving.
+You and your provider can use this list to select prescription drugs for your health care needs, while helping you maximize your prescription drug benefit.
+You will be notified in advance if there are any changes to the Drug List that affect prescription drugs you are receiving.

-If you have questions about Medica's Drug List or whether a specific specialty prescription drug is covered (and/or the benefit level at which the drug may be covered), or if you would like to request a copy of Medica's Drug List, at no charge, call Member Services at the number on the back of your Medica ID card.
+If you have questions about the Drug List or whether a specific specialty prescription drug is covered (and/or the benefit level at which the prescription drug may be covered), or if you would like to request a copy of the Drug List, at no charge, call Member Services at the number on the back of your Medica ID card.
 It is also available on Medica.com/SignIn.